 Area: 3,763 sq km; 1,453 sq miles.

-WCP represents one of the best examples of the middle Himalayan ecological biomes ranging from blue pine to alpine meadows.
-It snows at higher altitudes spreading over the jurisdiction of 5 districts- Gasa, Wangduephodrang, Trongsa, Bumthang and Lhuentse Dzongkhags.
+Located in the rich Himalayan ecosystem, WCP represents a prime example of middle Himalayan ecological biomes, ranging from blue pine to alpine meadows and spreading across five districts: Gasa, Wangduephodrang, Trongsa, Bumthang, and Lhuentse Dzongkhags.

 Surveys conducted in the park have revealed the presence of 244 species of vascular plants, 23 species of large mammals, and 134 species of birds.
 Some of the park’s charismatic wildlife species include the Snow Leopard, Takin, Common Leopard, and Himalayan Black Bear, with the Tibetan Wolf also confirmed to reside in WCP.